Yiu-dororong/case-study-practice-1/README.md

 ```
 <img width="661" height="682" alt="totalsteps vs totaldist" src="https://github.com/user-attachments/assets/6e73f8a3-1085-4d6d-81f0-6747b5333c8d" />

-And by a pie chart, we see that higher intensity does not mean making up fewer proportion.
+And by a pie chart, we see that higher intensity does not mean making up fewer proportion and begin to create a new master list so that the analysis can be done easier.
 ```
 ## Need to use one of the function in scales
 library('scales')

+## Create a new master list and further refine the data
+MasterList <- dailyActivity %>%
+ group_by(Id) %>%
+ summarise(AvgSteps=mean(TotalSteps),NewTotalDistance=sum(TotalDistance), TotalVeryActiveDistance = sum(VeryActiveDistance), TotalModeratelyActiveDistance = sum(ModeratelyActiveDistance), TotalLightActiveDistance = sum(LightActiveDistance), TotalCalories=sum(Calories) )

 ## Preparation for graphing
 distance_intensity <- data_frame(